 28-minute walk and 10-minute bike ride from Empire Maverick

 If you’re a young, hip and cool millennial, you’ll fit right in at Trinity Bellwoods Park.
 This 14.6-hectare space on Queen Street West is home to three baseball diamonds, eight tennis and two volleyball courts, its own ice rink, wading pool and children’s playground.
 Unofficially, it’s known as a gathering space for twenty-something year old’s to congregate, listen to music, have a picnic, crack open a cold beverage (alcoholic, too) and watch the sunset — sounds beautiful, no?
 If you’re interested in experiencing Toronto’s vibrant community atmosphere and maybe meeting new people too, then this is the park for you.
-Click here to check the current guidelines before visiting.

 55-minute walk and 17-minute bike ride from Empire Midtown

 Located in the central hub of Koreatown, Christie Pits is another one of Toronto’s most well-known parks.
 This 8.9-hectare park at Bloor Street West and Christie Pits is just as convenient to get to as it is beautiful to explore.
 With its own baseball diamonds, multi-sport field, basketball and volleyball courts, ice rink, splash pad and pool, Christie Pits offers a plethora of things to do.
 With tons of local eateries and Korean restaurants around, you’ll have plenty of options to hydrate and refuel after a long day of outdoor activity.
-Click here to check the current guidelines before visiting.

 40-minute walk and 14-minute bike ride from Empire Quay House

 If you’re looking for a spectacular view of the city skyline, look no further than Riverdale Park.
 This must-see 18-hectare space in the east end of the city has everything that a typical park includes, just with a very unique, scenic backdrop.
 Whether you enjoy lounging with friends and admiring a good ol’ view, taking cool snapshots, or sketching to your hearts content, Riverdale Park has potential to become your go-to for the summer.
 With two baseball diamonds, seven tennis courts, a ball hockey pad, picnic area, ice rink, pool and running track, there’s no shortage of things for you to do.
 Take your fitness game to new levels with its outdoor gym, walk its trails with your furry friends or sun tan in its various open fields.
-Click here to check the current guidelines before visiting.

 Humber Bay Park